 Feedback callouts are different from other types of callouts because they:

-- only appear on a page for a few weeks after a new feature launch
+- Only appear on a page for a few weeks after a new feature launch or redesign.

 - Stylesheet location: